 Méndez suggested that the question of whether El Sistema achieved its goals or not was a “matter of taste” or a “matter of opinion,” which, as Service was quick to point out, was a pretty bizarre statement about a 40-year-old program that receives lashings of state funding.
 When urged to provide evidence, he replied that many children had gone on to become professional musicians.
 This was a perplexing response, given the official insistence that El Sistema is not a musical program but a social program.
 It was also rather banal – if you train hundreds of thousands of children to be orchestral musicians, of course some of them will become professional orchestral musicians.
 How does this fact provide evidence of social change?
 Later in the interview, Méndez had to admit it: there is no statistical evidence of social change.

 He was on firmer ground on the issue of numbers.
 There are 623,000 children in the program, he declared, based at 415 núcleos.
-This was interesting data, given that just over 2 months ago, as I posted here, the Sistema website gave a figure of 500,000 children, and the number of núcleos was either 371 or 404 depending on which page one looked at, though there were in fact only 238 núcleos listed.
+This was interesting data, given that just over 2 months ago, as I posted on this blog, the Sistema website gave a figure of 500,000 children, and the number of núcleos was either 371 or 404 depending on which page one looked at, though there were in fact only 238 núcleos listed.
 Not quite such firm ground after all.

 According to Méndez, the President has set them a target of 1 million students within two years.
 Something tells me we’re going to be hearing a lot about that number.